 - Oxford University

 - Texas A&M University

 - University of Massachusetts, Lowell

 rsync" below for specific instructions on receiving datasets.

-If you are not interested in receiving the entire set of non-Google-digitized or Google-digitized materials, we can assist in the creation of custom datasets.
-To do so, we need a list of the volume ids of desired volumes.
+If you are not interested in receiving the entire set of non-Google-digitized or Google-digitized materials, you may also rsync only the volumes you are interested in.
+To do so, you will need a list of the volume ids of desired volumes.
 Volume ids are present in the persistent identifiers for HathiTrust volumes (e.g., http://hdl.handle.net/2027/mdp.39015021715670 ).
 IDs can be retrieved in the following ways: